-This course will help you to learn the cooking skills to tackle any recipe when you are cooking on your own.
-Students will work in small groups or pairs, to design, modify, cook and clean up a wide variety of menu items from individual recipes to complete meals.
-We emphasize safety, healthy eating habits and ways to enhance the nutritional value of recipes.
-Some of the foods you will prepare, include: breakfast foods, pasta, breads, soups, cookies, pastry and desserts.
-You will also try your luck with our cook-off challenges.
-Personal and Food Safety are important themes.
-We explore influences such a food promotion and marketing, food guides and food security.
+In this course you will learn the cooking skills to tackle any recipe when you are cooking on your own.
+You will work in small groups or pairs, to design, modify, and cook a wide variety of menu items from individual recipes to complete meals.

+Emphasis is placed on safety and sanitation, healthy eating habits, the creation of nutritionally balanced meals, ingredient substitutions and enhancing the nutritional value of recipes.
+You will also try your luck with cook-offs, special ingredients and plating challenges.
+The influences on food production, food promotion and marketing, and food security (locally and globally) will also be examined in this course.